ggaacode/tfflick/README.md

 ## To-Do

-* Currently working on improving the menu option - The no argument option of `tfflick`.
+* Currently working on improving the menu option - The no argument option of **tfflick**.
 * Make available for Windows 32 bit architecture - availability to download the 32 bit version of the Terraform executable
 * Provide Un-installer option
-* Add features like recent Terraform versions used and download multiple versions
-* As Powershell is supported across platforms, make tfflick platform aware so it can be used more widely.
+* Add features like recent Terraform versions used and download multiple versions *owershell is supported across platforms, make **tfflick** platform aware so it can be used more widely.
-* Tidy up the code in general
+* Tidy up